Ronald Acuña Jr. Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.56 team ERA that ranks 21st among all MLB pitching staffs.
+- The Marlins have the 17th-ranked team ERA among all league pitching staffs (4.48).

-- Marlins pitchers combine to surrender 30 total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- Alcantara makes the start for the Marlins, his fifth of the season.
-He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.
+- Alcantara (1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched) makes the start for the Marlins, his sixth of the season.

-- The right-hander last appeared in relief on Saturday, when he tossed 2/3 innings against the Cleveland Guardians while giving up hits.
+- In his last appearance on Wednesday, the right-hander tossed 5 2/3 innings against the Atlanta Braves, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.